 Graduation Group Videos

-Even without a pandemic impacting graduation celebrations, family and friends often live too far away to attend a graduation ceremony.
+Sometimes distance can impact graduation celebrations, with family and close friends living too far away to attend a graduation ceremony.
 Plus, schools often have to limit the number of invitees per graduate in order to stay within maximum capacity of the graduation venue.
 It’s always nice to celebrate in a way that can bring everyone together, no matter how near or far they may be.

 A Video Yearbook/College Reveal